Xilinx/Vitis_Libraries/quantitative_finance/docs/src/benchmark.rst

 Application Scenario
 ---------------------

 The application scenarios are provided for each case.
-User could find details in Profiling section under each case's benchmark description page.
+You can find details in the Profiling section under each case's benchmark description page.

 Performance
 -----------

-For representing the resource utilization in each benchmark, we separate the overall utilization into 2 parts, where P stands for the resource usage in platform, that is those instantiated in static region of the FPGA card, as well as K represents those used in kernels (dynamic region).
-The input is matrix, and the target device is set to Alveo U250.
+To represent the resource utilization in each benchmark, separate the overall utilization into two parts, where P stands for the resource usage in platform, that is those instantiated in static region of the FPGA card.
+K represents those used in kernels (dynamic region).
+The input is matrix, and the target device is set to AMD Alveo |trade| U250.

 .. table:: Performance for processing quantitative_finance on FPGA
     :align: center